alelb/radio/README.md

 # Radio player

 A simple bash script to play your favorite internet radio stations from command line.

 Built as a wrapper around the [mpv](https://mpv.io) media player.

 ## Requirements
 - mpv - The free, open source, and cross-platform media player.
 - fzf - The command line fuzzy-finder to handle interactive menu.
+- figlet - To print the radio station name with a bit of ascii art

 You must install them before using the `radio` player script.
 ```bash
 # Ubuntu/Debian